calyxir/calyx/docs/tutorial/frontend-tut.md

     How do we bank it two different ways at the same time?
     The answer is to bank the array a little finer than you think, and to then use _arbitration logic_ to provide two fictional banking setups at the same time.
     We provide a toy implementation using the `builder` [here][builder-arb].
+    There, a 24-cell array has been split into _six_ banks, but then we allow the user to pretend, simulatneously, that it is split into _two_ banks or _three_ banks.

 # Aside: supplying data to MrXL programs